damasceno-dev/nlw20Agents/README.md

 ```

 > **Note:** The project uses PostgreSQL with the pgvector extension for vector similarity search.
 See `server/docker-compose.yaml` for the complete local database setup.

+### 🏗️ Monorepo Structure

+This project started as separate repositories for the frontend, backend, and infrastructure components.
+We consolidated them into a single monorepo to improve development workflow, deployment coordination, and code sharing.

+**Migration Process:**
+- Originally maintained as 3 separate repositories
+- Consolidated using safe monorepo setup procedures (see `safe_monorepo_setup.md`)
+- Preserved complete Git history from all original repositories
+- Maintains clear separation of concerns with dedicated directories

+**Benefits of Monorepo Approach:**
+- ✅ **Unified Deployment**: Single workflow deploys all components
+- ✅ **Shared Configuration**: Common secrets and environment variables
+- ✅ **Atomic Changes**: Frontend and backend changes deployed together
+- ✅ **Simplified CI/CD**: One repository, one set of GitHub Actions
+- ✅ **Better Code Sharing**: Easier to share types and utilities

+**Directory Independence:**
+Each directory (`server/`, `web/`, `infra/`) maintains its own:
+- Package management (`package.json`, `*.csproj`, `*.tf`)
+- Build processes and dependencies
+- Development workflows
+- Testing strategies

+This structure combines the benefits of monorepo coordination with the flexibility of independent component development.

 ### Environment Variables